djangocon/2025.djangocon.us/src/_content/schedule/talks/2025-09-08-15-40-t0-unleash-your-django-frontend-integrate-web-components-into-django-templates-with-vue.md

  * Style your components using existing site styles and scoped component styles
  * Pass data from Django to Web Components via properties and injection
  * Include rendered template content and media in Web Components using slots
- * Break components out of their containers using Teleport
+ * Break interactive content out of their containers and place them anywhere using Teleport
  * Send data from Web Components to Django views via AJAX or POST requests
  * Dynamically render Django responses inside Web Components
  * Deploy your application using your existing static files setup